Now You See Me (franchise)

 Now You See Me is a media franchise centering on a series of heist thriller films created by Boaz Yakin and Edward Ricourt.
 The overall plot centers on a team of illusionists named The Four Horsemen, who use their stage productions as a means of completing unfeasible and lucrative heists.
 The films feature an ensemble cast including Jesse Eisenberg, Mark Ruffalo, Woody Harrelson, Isla Fisher, Dave Franco, Michael Caine, Lizzy Caplan, and Morgan Freeman.

 Though the series as a whole has received mixed critical reception, they have been met with a more welcome response from audiences, and have been a financial success at the box office.
-The first two films combined have grossed nearly $700 million worldwide.

-A third film was released in 2025, with a fourth film currently in development.
+The first three films combined have grossed over $933.2 million worldwide.
+A fourth film is currently in development.